dighr/audio_analysis/README.md

        ```
          export  GOOGLE_APPLICATION_CREDENTIALS=path-to-the-downloaded-json-file
        ```

+  * Add an environment variable to store the private API keys of both Watson and Azure

 ## Getting Started
 Assuming that the previous section is complete, you can start the server by executing the following in  a terminal